subfuzion/appmesh-blog/colorapp/README.md

 > Important!
 These virtual services are abstractions to help us configure our mesh.
 Ultimately, App Mesh converts this abstract configuration into concrete Envoy-specific configuration specifications that are pushed by the App Mesh control plane to each Envoy proxy coupled to a microservice running in the mesh.
 Communication between concrete services flows through these proxies point-to-point within the data plane.
 There is no performance cost for using these abstractions to drive configuration!

 ### Routes

+As mentioned in the previous section, virtual routers provide a layer of indirection between virtual services and virtual nodes to distribute traffic among them.
+How traffic gets spread across these virtual nodes is determined by **routes**.
+Routes are rules associated with a virtual router used to match incoming requests and apply an action that governs which virtual node the request will actually be sent to.

 ## Prerequisites